blckbx/lnd-hybrid-mode/README.md

 Written by [osito](https://github.com/blckbx), Co-Authored & Reviewed by [Hakuna](https://github.com/TrezorHannes).

-If this guide was of help to you and you want to send some ♥, please feel free to send a ⚡ tip to our lightning addresses:
+If this guide was of help and you want to share some ♥ and contribution, please feel free to send a ⚡ tip to our lightning addresses:

 3446785561@ln.tips (osito)